M3DV/ACSConv/README.md

 B) Simply copy and paste it in your project;

 You could run the `test.py` to validate the installation.
+(If you want to test the validity of pip installation, please move this `test.py` file outside of this git project directory, otherwise it is testing the code inside the project instead of pip installation.)

 ## Requirements
 ### PyTorch requirements